 Greater details brings with it greater precision, greater dependence on the particularities of specification.
 Particularly in a simulation (of the Forrester type, say) it is very hard to assess critically the conclusions of particular runs of the model, because we cannot perceive the way in which the particular specification determines the results.
 Changing a few parameters does not help, for it is deeper aspects of the specification that are likely to be in question.
 Surely it is a principle of very general application that more information.
 If Mr Richardson wants urban economics to be ‘policy-orientated,’ he should welcome the simple models, and the invasion by theoretical welfare economics.

-In his last rejoinder, Richardson conceded that “there is no dispute … about the role and need for economic theory,” but he did not relent on his idea that the choice of models should be informed by policy tractability rather than formal beauty :
+In a rejoinder, Richardson conceded that “there is no dispute … about the role and need for economic theory,” but he did not relent on his idea that the choice of models should be informed by policy tractability rather than formal beauty :

 “All I ask of the theorists is that they exercise some discrimination in their selection of problems for analysis, be guided less ‘by logical curiosity than by taste for relevance’ (professor Sen), and frame their researches in a way that does not lead to the divorce between formal theory and policy applications which had held back progress in some other branches of economics.
 The progeny of aggregate growth analysis is a terrible warning of what can happen when the theorists become too incestuous.”

-In January 2015, Paul Romer expressed concern about some degenerated uses of mathematical models in growth economics, some he called “mathiness.”
-His attack was directed at two price-taking growth models by Lucas, and McGrattan and Prescott.
-Well, you see where I’m going.
-Since January, much has been written on how to interpret the “mathiness” critique and how and when the use of math in economics can go awry.
-Richardson would have certainly not endorsed Romer’s own brand of math, and Romer would have unreservedly sided with Mirrlees and Solow.
-But when looking forward the two papers bear similarities.
-Both researchers accused their opponents of using math as a smokescreen, though looking backward, Richardson targeted abstraction, while Romer instead focuses on the inconsistency between models and conclusions.
-I therefore believe that some characteristics of the 1973 debate might shed light on 2015, and, in particular, explain the timing of this mathiness episode.
+In January 2015, Paul Romer launched an all-out attack of what he saw as degenerated uses of mathematical models in growth economics, some he called “mathiness.”
+His ire was directed at two price-taking growth models by Lucas, and McGrattan and Prescott.
+If economists’ lack of interest in their own history condemns them to perpetually reenact old controversies, this is not without irony.
+Richardson would have probably not endorsed Romer’s own brand of math, and Romer would have unreservedly sided with Mirrlees and Solow.
+Yet both Romer now and Richardson then accused their opponents of using math as a smokescreen, though Richardson targeted abstraction, while Romer instead focuses on the inconsistency between models and conclusions.
+Other lessons drawn from the re-enactment of this old debate are:

 2. When it’s about the use of theory, it’s about the status of the field/science

 The early 1970s was a time of transition for economics.
-A stable theoretical “core” (optimization and general equilibrium) had stabilized, and every applied field was summoned to earn its intellectual and institutional space by aligning with the core.
-The 1973 debate reflects urban economics’s difficult normalization.
+A theoretical “core” (optimization and general equilibrium) had stabilized, and only those applied field endorsing the core were considered as legit science.
+The 1973 debate reflects urban economics’s difficult normalization, a struggle also found in development economics at that time.

 3. It’s not only about theory vs empirical work, it’s also about policy relevance, the current policy regime and policy-makers’ demands for expertise